 Our partnership "European Democracy Network" currently supports, empowers and networks activists who stand against the erosion of democracy, the rise of nationalism and white supremacy, as well as the shrinking of civic spaces where civil society is under pressure.
 The selected activists are from Czech Republic, Denmark, France, Germany, Hungary, Poland, Slovakia, Syria, Ukraine and Turkey.

-I am part of a community that works with persecuted academics from Turkey who have signed petition “We will not be a party to this crime”.
-The “Academics for Peace” spoke against the air strikes that shelled cities in Southeastern Turkey mainly inhabited by Kurdish population in winter 2015.
-In the aftermath, the great majority of the signatories were dismissed from their university, many banned from traveling abroad and from exercising their profession, forced in to exile, some put into prison on alleged terrorism charges.
-In 2017 myself and the members of Academics for peace came together to found “Off-University”, an online university promoting emancipatory forms of learning through classes taught by persecuted scholars.
+Asuman is a member of the community Academics for Peace that works with persecuted academics from Turkey.
+In 2017 Asuman and other members of the community founded Off-University, an online university promoting emancipatory forms of learning through classes taught by persecuted scholars.
+In winter 2015, a community of academics signed the petition We will not take part in this crime to speak up against the air strikes which targetted and damaged the cities in Southeastern Turkey - inhabited mainly by Kurdish population.
+In the aftermath, the great majority of the signatories were dismissed from their university, many banned from travelling abroad and from exercising their profession, forced into exile, some put into prison on alleged terrorism charges.
+In 2017 Asuman and the members of Academics for Peace came together to found the Off-University.
 Based in Germany, Off-University's online platform hosts a wide network of persecuted scholars across borders to research and share knowledge safely.
-As an activist I am working for the freedom of academy, knowledge and research against all interference and restrictions.
+As an activist Asuman is working for the freedom of academy, knowledge and research against all interference and restrictions.

-I have worked in several groups as an activist, a volunteer or an adviser since 2011.
-The scale has ranged from system critic and government critic movements, through student rights groups till green protests.
-I founded and am now a member of the local The City is for All – Pécs group as an ally and I have been working as a community organizer with them since two years.
-The members of "The City is for All" are homeless and formerly homeless people, and people living in housing poverty along with their allies who all work together for an egalitarian and fair society.
-Our group is based on voluntary work and provides opportunities for homeless people and people living in housing poverty to stand up for their dignity and to fight for their right for housing.
-Homeless people play a leading role at all levels of our organization.
-The local group of Pecs was established in October 2015 and since then we have been a small, but very converging community with the aim of building a massive base in the city.
-Now, I am also organizing a progressive green group called Green Youth Association in Pécs, which is interested in building a local antinuclear movement, because of a planned high-level radioactive waste disposal and uranium mine (both of them in licensing process) in the neighborhood of the city and we are also supporting and organizing the local Fridays for Future group, with high school students.
+Júlia founded the local group The City is for All – Pécs whose members are homeless, formerly homeless or living in housing poverty along with their allies who work together for a more egalitarian and fair society.
+Julia is also organizing a progressive green-activist group called Green Youth Association in Pécs.
+The City is for All – Pécs is based on voluntary work and provides opportunities for homeless people and people living in housing poverty to stand up for their dignity and to fight for their right to housing.
+Homeless people play a leading role at all levels of the organization.
+The local group of Pécs was established in October 2015 and since then has been a small, but strong and consolidated community which is striving to create a critical mass bringing positive social change to the city of Pécs.
+The Green Youth Association in Pécs aims at building a local antinuclear movement, because of a planned high-level radioactive waste disposal and uranium mine (both of them in licensing process) in the neighborhood of the city.
+The Association helps in organizing and supports also a local Fridays for Future group, which involves and mobilizes high school students.